 live pon di riddim

-Welcome to the site of a wife-mother-sister-scholar whose feminist intersection is decidedly decolonial.
-I am Isis Semaj-Hall, a dub doctor with a PhD in Caribbean literature.
+Welcome to the site of a woman whose feminist intersection is decidedly decolonial.
+I am Isis Semaj-Hall, a dub scholar with a PhD in Caribbean literature.
 I offer you cultural analysis and provocative thinking.
-I am Jamaican by birth and New Yorker by maternal right.
+I was born in Jamaica and grew up between the cool green, mountainous community of Stony Hill in St. Andrew, Jamaica and the vibrant, Caribbean diaspora that is the Bronx, New York.
 Caribbeing has defined my immediate past and has sounded my African future.
 I create with the consideration that we in the Caribbean thrive in spite of a history of Euro/American dominant models of behavioral discourse and hegemonic thinking.
 I curate word and sound with the goal of uplifting past, present, and future generations not only to know more, but to know better.

 RIDDIM BECAUSE… Click here to read my blog “write pon di riddim”.
 The dancehall enthusiast will recognize my reference to the phrase “ride pon di riddim.”
 As a musical genre that is, amongst other descriptors, invested in contemporality, the rhythm/ riddim becomes the vehicle for an artist/ deejay to maintain relevance and dominance in an ever-expanding marketplace.
 This is to say that if the dancehall patrons/ massive are taken by a riddim, it is in an artist’s best interest to record lyrics on to that riddim with all immediacy, so that he too becomes a part of the conversation, so to speak.
 The male dominated field of Jamaican dancehall has heard deejays discuss how they “ride di riddim,” “hitch up pon di riddim,” and even how they have chosen to “siddung pon di riddim” for decades.
 For this blog I transform the deejay’s microphone into the analyst’s pen to “write pon di riddim.”

-ACADEMIC DETAILS… I am a proud Penn Quaker (B.A.) and Maryland Terrapin (M.A. & Ph.D.).
-Both my research and my creative practice focus on identity, the digital, sound studies, and gender.
-I’m always online, but one can find me physically in Kingston, Jamaica where I specialize in Caribbean literature and popular culture as a lecturer in the Department of Literatures in English at the University of the West Indies, Mona Campus.
+MORE ABOUT… I am a proud Penn Quaker (B.A.) and Maryland Terrapin (M.A. & Ph.D.).
+Both my research and my creative practice center identity, the digital, sound studies, and gender.
+I’m digital, but one can find me physically in Kingston, Jamaica where I specialize in Caribbean literature and popular culture as a lecturer in the Department of Literatures in English at the University of the West Indies, Mona Campus.
 I have published writing in Caribbean Quarterly, Cultural Dynamics, and Jamaica Journal.
-You should also check out the work I’m doing as a co-founder and editor of PREE: Caribbean Writing by clicking here.
+As co-founder of PREE: Caribbean Writing, I’d encourage you to check out the latest Caribbean short fiction, poetry, and non-fic works.

 All material on this site is a part of my research, is my intellectual property, and may not be reproduced without my permission.
 These ideas do not represent those of any institutions or organizations to which I belong.